rajpoudyal/rajpoudyal.github.io/content/posts/java-for-beginners/setup-jdk-in-windows.md

 1. We have to open command prompt,

 2. Then, type javac -version and hit enter,

 3. JDK version will be displayed.

   ![](/images/setup-jdk-in-windows/6.jpg)

-In the below example, the JDK version is 18.0.1
+In the above example, the JDK version is 18.0.1